-It is important to recognise that the eliminasarily be exactly equivalent to the booked price for a given physical trade.
-That leaves open the possibility of imperfect hedging ('basis risk') where the physical spot price This problem, however, is often eliminated in practice by contracting physical volumes 1.
-Market firms.
-Reference price rises to at the fertilizer reference price, so providing
+It is important to recognise that the elimination of price risk is not always guaranteed.
+For example, the fertilizer reference price, being an average spot price, may not necessarily be exactly equivalent to the booked price for a given physical trade.
+That leaves open the possibility of imperfect hedging ('basis risk') where the physical spot price and the fertilizer reference price diverge.
+This problem, however, is often eliminated in practice by contracting physical volumes at the fertilizer reference price, so providing perfect hedging.